Looking for a challenge? NISEI supports multiple formats for organized play, each with its own cardpool and ban list.

 This format is a “snapshot” of the meta at Magnum Opus 2018, the culmination of FFG Organized Play.
 It will see minimal changes unless strictly necessary.

-Eternal is not affected by rotation and has a much less stringent ban list.
+Eternal is not affected by rotation and has a far less restrictive list governing it.
 The largest and most complex format, it encompasses nearly the entirety of the printed card pool and only grows larger with time.

 There are, of course, many other ways to play Netrunner!
 The Netrunner community is nothing if not passionate and creative, so be sure to check community hubs for unofficial formats or to share your own.